mattray/inspec_cron-cookbook/README.md

 ## profiles

 This recipe iterates over a hash of compliance profiles and their settings to create cron jobs to `inspec exec` them.
 The default is to run every 12 hours, but you may provide your own cron schedule within the hash or override the defaults.
-If you are running multiple profiles with the same start consider setting the `node['inspec-cron']['splay']` to spread them out.

     node['inspec-cron']['cron']['minute'] = '0'
     node['inspec-cron']['cron']['hour'] = '*/12'